georgeflanagin/parsec4/README.md

 identified the index advances.
 In parsers like Parsec, the current position is referred to as index zero.
 In other kinds of parsers, the absolute position might be used.

+### How does *any* parser work?

+A parser crawls along a string from the beginning to the end if all goes well, and stopping when it has an unrecoverable error if there are problems.
+The string is often called the *text*.
+At some level deep enough inside the parser, it reads the text one byte at a time.
+I mention this because while a parser may be aware of the lines in a file containing the text, it does not proceed a line at a time like the Python function `f.readlines()`.
+To treat the lines as significant, you must parse the characters that represent the end-of-line.

 ### How does Parsec work?